 First, let’s understand the part payment meaning.
 The part-payment of a loan happens when the borrower has some idle money, not equal to the entire outstanding principal amount.
-The borrower deposits this amount in the loan account to reduce the unpaid principal amount.
-As a result, the EMIs and the total interest you pay reduce.
-However, it is vital to note that you can benefit from this repayment schedule only when you spend a significant amount of lump sum money as part payment.
+The borrower deposits this amount in the loan account to reduce the outstanding debt.
+As a result, the EMIs and the total interest you pay are reduced.
+However, it is vital to note that you can benefit from this repayment schedule only when you spend a significant amount of lump sum money as part of the payment.

-Part-payment is an easy and effective way to reduce interest.
 The part-payment amount is deducted from the principal outstanding when you make the partial payment.
 After minimising your interest outgo, the savings you earn depend on the timing and amount of the part payment.
-It is not good to make a small part payment, especially if the bank or the lender has prepayment charges.
+It is not good to make a small part payment, especially if the financial institution charges you extra for prepayment.

 Part-payment of a Personal Loan has another advantage.
 You can make a part payment several times, depending on your capability.
 Some borrowers make a partial payment more than once, while others make a regular payment of a lump sum amount.
 Part-payment will reduce your EMI amounts, and total interest paid irrespective of the payment frequency.

 Prepayment is a facility that lets you repay the loan in part or full, before the end of the loan tenure.
 Most banks allow you to prepay the outstanding principal amount after one year.
 This repayment schedule helps you save a lot on interest.
 Let us understand this with the help of an example.

-Ajay takes a loan of Rs 3 Lakh for five years at an interest rate of 15% per annum.
-His equated monthly instalments are Rs 7,137.
-He pays an interest of Rs 35,529 in the first year.
-The outstanding principal amount after the first year is Rs 2,64,160.
-On prepaying the outstanding amount, he saves interest of Rs 57,049.
+Ajay takes a loan of ?3 Lakh for five years at an interest rate of 15% per annum.
+His equated monthly instalments are ?7,137.
+He pays an interest of ?35,529 in the first year.
+The outstanding principal amount after the first year is ?2,64,160.
+On prepaying the outstanding amount, he saves interest of ?57,049.